Generational Marketing: A Guide

 Generational Marketing is a strategy whereby a business promotes its offering by segmenting and targeting its customers according to different age groups.

-It is a marketing practise where a business focuses on the varying needs, behaviours and spending power of people from different age groups.
+It is a marketing practice where a business focuses on the varying needs, behaviours, and spending power of people from different age groups.

 Baby Boomers